SkyFreewing/CatGame/README.md

 # CatGame
-A mobile cat game version of 2048 style gameplay made by Lennart Burgold
+A mobile cat game for Android with 2048-like gameplay made by Lennart Burgold.